 Carol Novello, Co-Creator of Mutual Rescue, speaks about the national initiative to help animals and people, and the viral story of Eric & Peety.

-Thanks to such enthusiastic support in its first year, Mutual Rescue sent its filmmaking partners to the states of Washington, Georgia, Pennsylvania, and Colorado to film the four stories.
+Thanks to such enthusiastic support in its first year, Mutual Rescue sent its filmmaking partners to the states of Washington, Georgia, Pennsylvania, and Colorado to film four stories.
 Cats star in two of the films, dogs in two, and all four films feature the compassionate people whose lives were dramatically changed by the animal companions they adopted.

 Through its efforts, Mutual Rescue hopes to illustrate that helping animals also helps people – often in miraculous ways.